FlorianLudwig/code-owl/README.md

 Now what if you really want to search for a `hello_world` within a string?
 You don't care about the pointless variable, the useless comment nor the function - just the real thing: the string that gets printed.

 ![search "hello_world"](https://raw.githubusercontent.com/FlorianLudwig/code-owl/master/doc/search_2.png)

-(Match highlighting needs some hacking pygments)
+(Yeah, the match highlighting needs some work)

 Well, you specify a string if you search a string.
-Note that there is exactly no difference between `'hello_world'` and `"hello_world"` as search string.
+Note that there is exactly no difference between `'hello_world'` and `"hello_world"` as query.
 After all those are the exact same thing in Python.
 Now lets look for `world`:

 ![search "world"](https://raw.githubusercontent.com/FlorianLudwig/code-owl/master/doc/search_3.png)